ayreal/chicmi-server/README.md

 * Users who are not authorized can view and search events but are prevented from interacting with them
 * Events and designers can be followed/unfollowed
 * An event show page displays the events details, comments, and associated designers
+* Events with higher attendance rates display an advisory to the user
 * Events link out to their respective social media pages and can be added to a user's gCal
 * Users can make comments on events and delete them if they are the authenticated user
 * An alert notification on login shows events a user is attending that are within a few days of ending